videosdk-live/quickstart/react/README.md

 ## Documentation

-[Read the documentation](https://docs.videosdk.live/) to start using Video SDK.
+[Read the documentation](https://docs.videosdk.live/) to start using VideoSDK.

 ## Community